devRael1/LolyTools/README.md

 ## `🧾 Todo List`

 - [ ] Update screen records for all features (tools, logs menu)
-- [ ] Test PicknBan tool with all queues (ranked, normal, custom, etc.)
 - [ ] Make `Logs` menu to show all actions of the tool in real time in console
-- [ ] Create PicknBan system with all roles (top, jungle, mid, adc, support = configurable)
+- [ ] Create PicknBan system with all roles (top, jungle, mid, adc, support)

 ## `📝 License`